-Viral Hepatitis Nurses are clinical practice consultants who work with patients in the community, general practice or hospital setting.
+Viral Hepatitis Nurses are nurse consultants who work with patients in the community, general practice or hospital setting.
 They provide a link between public hospital specialist services and general practice, and give specialised support to general practitioners (GPs) to assist in the management of patients with hepatitis B or hepatitis C.

-With advanced knowledge and skills in testing, management and treatment of viral hepatitis, they assist with the management of patients on antiviral medications, and work in shared care arrangements with GPs who are experienced in prescribing medications for hepatitis C or accredited to prescribe section 100 medications for hepatitis B.
+With advanced knowledge and skills in testing, management, and treatment of viral hepatitis, they assist with the management of patients on antiviral medications and work in shared care arrangements with GPs who are experienced in prescribing medications for hepatitis C or accredited to prescribe section 100 medications for hepatitis B.

 The Viral Hepatitis Nurses are located across the Adelaide metropolitan area and support can also be arranged for people in country areas.
 The nurses can be contacted directly by patients or their GP:

-South Australian Public Health Act 2011 requires medical practitioners and diagnostic laboratories to notify SA Health of cases (including deaths) suspected of having or diagnosed with specified infections and diseases.
+The South Australian Public Health Act 2011 requires medical practitioners and diagnostic laboratories to notify SA Health of cases (including deaths) suspected of having or diagnosed with specified infections and diseases.
 These infections or diseases are commonly referred to as 'notifiable conditions', and include hepatitis B and hepatitis C.

 From June 2019, the Communicable Disease Control Branch will routinely refer notifications of positive hepatitis B and hepatitis C pathology tests to SA Health Viral Hepatitis Clinical Practice Consultants, enabling these specialist nurses to contact diagnosing clinicians and if required, offer support to facilitate the follow up of patients and contacts and the provision of guideline based care.